Migrating from ngx-formly to ng-forge

 - Two-or-more-dot prop paths in derivations.
 Formly's

-expressions: { 'props.config.foo': '…' }lets you compute any nested prop. ng-forge supports up to one level (options,label,disabled,props.minDate, …) and throwsDynamicFormErrorat form-initialisation time if the path goes deeper — restructure your prop shape so the dynamic value sits at the top ofprops, or move the dynamic computation into a custom field component. - Custom
+expressions: { 'props.config.foo': '…' }lets you compute any nested prop. ng-forge supports up to one level (options,label,disabled,props.minDate, …) and throwsDynamicFormErrorat runtime, when the derived value is applied to the field, if the path goes deeper.
+Restructure your prop shape so the dynamic value sits at the top ofprops, or move the dynamic computation into a custom field component. - Custom

 valueProp/labelPropfor selects. ng-forge'sFieldOptionis fixed at{ value, label, disabled? }; remap source data with.map()or atargetProperty: 'options'derivation. extensionsAPI for cross-cutting field-construction hooks.
-Formly's extensions can mutate every field's config during construction. ng-forge has no public equivalent — those concerns become wrappers, custom field components, or build-time codegen.- Maturity at scale. ngx-formly has been in production for years; ng-forge is younger — fewer Stack Overflow answers, fewer copy-paste solutions on the long tail.
+Formly's extensions can mutate every field's config during construction. ng-forge has no public equivalent; those concerns become wrappers, custom field components, or build-time codegen.- Maturity at scale. ngx-formly has been in production for years; ng-forge is younger, with fewer Stack Overflow answers and fewer copy-paste solutions on the long tail.
 The MCP server and Discord help, but they don't replace years of community-tested patterns.

 OpenAPI generator